webix-hub/docs/data/desktop/pdfviewer.md

 PDF Viewer
 ==============

-PDF Viewer is an tool which is used for displaying the content of PDF files on the screen.
+PDF Viewer is a tool for displaying the content of PDF files on the screen.

 <img src="desktop/pdfviewer_front.png">

 {{sample 60_pro/10_viewers/01_pdf.html}}

-The viewer is used together with the toolbar that contains buttons for switching pages and zooming the picture.
-The viewer with the toolbar is initialized as two rows:
+The viewer is recommended for use with the dedicated toolbar that contains buttons for paging and zooming.
+Viewer and toolbar are initialized in separate layout rows:

-- the first one with the toolbar
+- the first one with the toolbar;
-- the second one with the viewer itself
+- the second one with the viewer itself.

 Thus, the default constructor of PDF viewer with toolbar looks as follows: